Inner Child and Attachment Therapy in Los Altos, California

 • You long for care and support but feel guilty or ashamed when you need it.

-• Conflict makes you feel small — like you’re right back in your childhood home.
+• Conflict makes you feel small.
+Similar to how you felt back in your childhood home.

 • It feels hard to trust that love will last or that it’s safe to really rely on someone.